yoavzelinger/BIMICE/README.md

-# Bayesian Improved Multiple Imputations by Chained Equations
+# Bayesian Influenced Multiple Imputations by Chained Equations
 ## Improving MICE for Data Imputation: A Methodological and  Practical Exploration

 Our algorithm is placed under BIMICE.